 Risks of secondhand smoke and vapor

-- Secondhand smoke is a mixture of nicotine and toxic chemicals.
-It's exhaled from a person who is smoking a product such as cigarettes, hookah or marijuana.
+- It is a mixture of nicotine and toxic chemicals.
+It is exhaled when you smoke things like cigarettes, hookah or marijuana.

-- Non-smokers who breathe in secondhand smoke take in nicotine and other toxic chemicals.
+- Non-smokers who breathe it take in nicotine and other toxic chemicals.

-- Initiative 502—Allows the recreational use of marijuana in private places.
+- Initiative 502.
+This allows the use of marijuana only in private places.